johnstevenson/wprs-api/README.md

 }
 ```

-The `filter` method can be used to modify each item before it is added to the `items` array.
-To
+The `filter` method can be used to modify each item before it is added to the `data/items` array of
-prevent an item being added, return null.
+the output data.
+To prevent an item being added, return null.

 The `setOptions` method will receive any non-curl [user options](#user-options) that have been set.